BardicDefense/purple-hack/purplehack.md

 attempts to prepare, there is a 1-in-6 chance of failure.
 If the roll fails, the attempt to prepare the spell fails - the spell slot remains empty and unusable this day.

-## Finding Food in the Wild

-When on a journey, a party may try to find food in the wilds rather than rely on rations purchased in a settlement.
-The party may choose to fish, forage, or hunt.

-If the party attempts to find food as they travel, make a Survival check.
-If the characters devote a whole day exclusively to finding food, without travel or rest, they gain a +2 bonus to the check.
-A single check is made for the entire party.

-### Fishing

-Using a fishing pole, hook, and something for bait, fishing is possible in any hex which contains a lake or river.
-Successful fishing provides 1d10 rations.

-### Foraging

-Plants and mushrooms can be found in many hexes.
-Successful foraging provides 1d6 fresh poor-quality rations (1d4 in winter, 1d8 in autumn).
-Rare and magical herbs may also turn up in the harvest.

-### Hunting

-Successful hunting means that the party has crept up on game animals, and must then attempt to kill them.
-The party has surprise and beginning combat 1d4 x 30’ away from the quarry.
-A successful hunt yields fresh common-quality rations based on the HP of game animals killed: 1 ration per HP for small animals, 2 rations per HP for medium, and 4 rations per HP for large.

 ## Weather